onisage/uxhouse/README.md

 * Organize regular meetings within the community to cultivate more connectedness and improvement for users.
     * ~~Start a book club~~ Develop a list of reads to choose from.
     * Use some type of scheduling solution to get sessions scheduled.
-    * Create a general udnerstanding of what we use these meetings for: peer review and general critique.
+    * Create a general understanding of what we use these meetings for: peer review and general critique.
 * Facilitate collaborative projects.
     * Write prompts/briefs to offer the community.